Business Aid and the CARES Act

 So what you can take away from all this, what things that you should do right away:

 - Do not lay off employees if you don’t have to.
 If you’re not down to your last dollar, do not lay off your employees, let this roll out.
 It’s all going to be worth it.
-It’s all going to be there to really help you be able to hang on to them.
+The business aid is going to be there to really help you be able to hang on to them.

 - Get the ball rolling and then if you already have applied for an EDL loan.
 If you already have money from an EDL loan, if accepted, you can roll that into your payroll protection loan.
 So if you get a 7A loan from the bank and you already have money from the EDL loan from sba.gov/disaster you’ll be able to roll that money into your new loan.
 I would just apply for them and then you can figure out your options are as details become available.
 So I would go to sba.gov/disaster to apply for that.